c-freeman/StringSightFirmware/README.md

 ## Examples

-I would recommend starting with the lib/LoRaWAN_functs/examples/simple_lorawan_example.cpp to get the LoRaWAN module set up.
+Kalina would recommend starting with the lib/LoRaWAN_functs/examples/simple_lorawan_example.cpp to get the LoRaWAN module set up.

 Just **copy the example code into your main.cpp** and follow the [instructions](./lib/LoRaWAN_functs/#otaa-keys) to set up your OTAA keys (remember they need to be stored in the same directory as LoRaWAN_functs.h).